sravikiran/bootstrap-datetimepicker-sass/README.md

 ##Where do you use this?
 I'd love to know if your public site is using this plugin and list your logo on the documentation site.
 Please email me `eonasdan at outlook dot com`.
 Do not submit issue/feature request to this email, they will be ignored.

+This is a fork of [eonasdan-bootstrap-datetimepicker](https://github.com/Eonasdan/bootstrap-datetimepicker) that simply provides SASS equivalents of `src/less/*.less` files.

 ## See the [Change Log](#change-log) for important changes and updates.